 It is the responsibility of the patient to maintain an adequate supply of contact lenses throughout the year.
 We are unable to supply “emergency” contact lenses or contact lenses to “hold you over until your exam”.
 It is highly recommended that ALL contact lens wearers have a current pair of eyeglasses in the event that they are out of contact lenses or unable to wear their contact lenses.

 There are refit fees associated with changing the brand of type of contact lenses you are currently wearing.
 Please be aware of this when you are discussing options with the doctor.
 Also note that not all contact lenses come in all prescriptions.
 Additional fees may be charged for follow up visits.

 If you are provided with trial contact lenses, it is assumed that you will follow through with the follow up care.
 If you are asked to call or schedule within 1-2 weeks, you will need to do so.
 Your contact lens prescription will not be released until this commitment is met by the patient.

-We do not keep contact lenses in stock at our office.
-Please keep in mind that we need to order your contact lenses and it usually takes about one week to get them.
+We do not keep retail contact lens boxes in stock at our office.
+Please keep in mind that we need to order your contact lenses and it can take between two to three weeks to get them.